David will be a critical LGBTQ voice on the Miami Beach City Commission

-Representative Richardson was born in Houston, Texas, on April 25, 1957.
-He moved to Florida in 1968, attending Lyman High School in Longwood before going on to attend the University of Central Florida (Orlando) where he earned undergraduate degrees in Accountancy and Biology.
-After graduating from the University of Central Florida, he began his career in as an auditor working for the US Department of Defense.
-During this time he attended the University of Tampa earning his Masters of Business Administration degree.
-Later he joined Ernst and Young, an international accounting and consulting firm.
-In 1993 he started his own small advisory services firm focusing on forensic accounting and finance matters related to federal contracts.
-He has held a Florida Certified Public Accountant license since 1985.
+Richardson was born in Houston, Texas, and moved to Florida in 1968, a hometown boy growing up in Longwood where he attended Lyman High School.
+He later studied at the University of Central Florida, graduating with degrees in Biology and Accountancy.
+Upon graduating from the University of Central Florida, he attended the University of Tampa earning his Masters of Business Administration.
+He began his career as an auditor working for the US Department of Defense, after which he joined Ernst and Young, an international accounting and consulting firm.
+In 1993 he started his own advisory services firm focused on forensic accounting of government contracts.
+He has been a Certified Public Accountant in the State of Florida for 33 years.

-Since 2001 he has lived in the City of Miami Beach, a part of Miami Dade County.
+Former Representative Richardson resides in the City of Miami Beach, a part of Miami-Dade County.